duanyh2001/MainCode_3DsEMGSOM/README.md

 ## Introduction

 This repository contains the codebase for the paper "Hand Gesture Recognition with Switching State Based on Surface Electromyography through 3D Self-Organizing Mapping Network."
 The project focuses on hand gesture recognition using surface electromyography (sEMG) data and employs a 3D-sEMG-SOM (3D Self-Organizing Map) for classification.
-The project also includes two comparative methods: Long Short-Term Memory (LSTM) networks and Wavelet Neural Networks (WNN).
+The project also includes four comparative methods: Support Vector Machine (SVM), Linear Discriminant Analysis (LDA), Long Short-Term Memory (LSTM) networks and Wavelet Neural Networks (WNN).

 ## Table of Contents